 The following CHOW documents should be submitted to the CBIC within 30 days of the effective date of the CHOW.
-Suppliers must also make available any additional documentation requested by CMS in order to effect the transfer of competitive bidding contract obligations.
+Suppliers must also make available any additional documentation requested by CMS in order to effect the transfer of the competitive bidding contract obligations.

-- 1 One signed copy of the required novation agreement. - Successor entities must submit a signed novation agreement within 30 days prior to the effective date of the sale. - New entities must submit a final draft of a novation agreement at least 30 days prior to the effective date of the CHOW and an executed novation agreement within 30 days after the effective date of the CHOW. - 2 One copy of a document describing the nature of the CHOW transaction, such as an authenticated copy of the instrument effecting the transfer of assets (e.g., bill of sale, certificate of merger, contract, deed, agreement, or court decree), unless the information is provided in the novation agreement.
+- 1 One signed copy of the required novation agreement. - Successor entities must submit a signed novation agreement within 30 days prior to the effective date of the sale. - New entities must submit a final draft of a novation agreement at least 30 days prior to the effective date of the CHOW and an executed novation agreement within 30 days after the effective date of the CHOW. - 2 One copy of a document describing the nature of the CHOW transaction, such as an authenticated copy of the instrument affecting the transfer of assets (e.g., bill of sale, certificate of merger, contract, deed, agreement, or court decree), unless the information is provided in the novation agreement.
+This document must include the effective date of the CHOW transaction.